 Renewable energy

-Renewable energy is generated by sources that can be renewed, such as solar and wind, as opposed to sources that can be used only once, such as fossil fuels.
+Renewable energy is generated by sources that can be renewed as opposed to sources that can be used only once, such as fossil fuels.

-In contrast, the electricity generated by renewable sources does not create air pollution or the greenhouse gases that are generated from burning fossil fuels, such as oil, natural gas, coal, or propane.
+Buying electricity from renewable sources is important.
+It does not create air pollution or the greenhouse gases that are generated from burning fossil fuels, such as oil, natural gas, coal, or propane.
+Salem PowerChoice has prioritized buying renewable energy from the New England region as a way to help make our local grid greener and cleaner.

 What does it mean to buy renewable electricity / what are RECs?